icure/medtech-docs/sdks/explanations/data-model/data-model-healthcare-professional.md

 ### A Doctor Registering a Visit and Sharing the Outcome with the Patient

-After a visit, a Doctor register the symptoms the Patient is experiencing (fatigue) as a new Data Sample.
+After a visit, a Doctor register the symptoms the Patient is experiencing (fatigue) as a new {{ Service }}.
 Then, they add the diagnosis (hay fever) as associated Healthcare Element.

 <!-- file://code-samples/explanation/doctor-shares-data-with-patient/index.mts snippet:doctor shares medical data-->